siddhpatil6/Kotlin/README.md

 ### What are the features you think are there in Kotlin but not in Java ?
 Kotlin has quite a number of features that Java doesn’t.
 To name some of them, they are

-Extension Functions
+1. Extension Functions
-Null Safety
+2. Null Safety
-Smart casts
+3. Smart casts
-Range expressions
+4. Range expressions
-Operator Overloading
+5. Operator Overloading
-Data classes
+6. Data classes
-Companion Objects
+7. Companion Objects
-Coroutines
+8. Coroutines
-etc.